Shift3/standards-and-practices/best-practices/development-tools/docker/README.md

 7. [docker stats](https://docs.docker.com/engine/reference/commandline/stats/) - Used to display the resources your containers are using
 8. [docker stop](https://docs.docker.com/engine/reference/commandline/stop/) - Used to stop a running container
 9. [docker compose down](https://docs.docker.com/engine/reference/commandline/compose_down/) - Used to stop all docker compose services
-10. [docker compose up](https://docs.docker.com/engine/reference/commandline/compose_up/) - Used to start all containers in a docker compose.yml file
+10. [docker compose up](https://docs.docker.com/engine/reference/commandline/compose_up/) - Used to start all containers in a docker-compose.yml file

 ### General FAQ and Troubleshooting

 #### I installed a new package, but when running my project the container cannot find the package.
 Why can’t my container find the package?

 Depending on how the Dockerfile is set up, Docker may not be aware of the new package.
-In most cases, you can solve this by running `docker compose down` and then `docker compose up —build`.
-The`—build` is the real key here, which forces the container to rebuild itself and then will install any new dependencies!
+In most cases, you can solve this by running `docker compose down` and then `docker compose up --build`.
+The `--build` is the real key here, which forces the container to rebuild itself and then will install any new dependencies!

 #### I changed my database username (or password) and its not reflecting when I try to connect to the database.
 How can I change my database user or password?